MIRCS-Institute/mircs-geogenealogy/README.md

 #Current Functionality
 ##1.
 Upload a file (CSV or Excel)
+1. Click "Upload File"
+2. On the new page, click "Choose..."
+3. Select the Excel or CSV to upload
+4. Wait for the page to load a preview of the data
+5. Click "Add GeoSpatial Columns"
+6. Select the Longitude and Latitude columns
+7. Scroll to the bottom of the page
+8. Click "Submit"
 ##2.
 Add geospatial columns
 ##3.
 Append data to a dataset
 ##4.
 Pick a key